nursik/go-expire-map/README.md

 Expire map uses `interface{}` as a type for keys and values, but you can generate a custom map with different types.
 Benchmarks showed that it can be 25% faster than current implementation (benchmarks were done on `struct{x int, y string, z string}` as key and `struct{x int, y string, z string, t string}` as value).

 To generate a map with different types use `gen/gen.go`.
 It prints a code to stdout.
 You must save output to a file and fix imports, if necessary.
-Also, it uses `github.com/nursik/go-ordered-set` and you need import it too.
+Also, it uses `github.com/nursik/go-ordered-set` and you need to import it too.

+You can check that a generated map works properly by generating tests using `gen/tests_gen.go`.
+It works in the same way as `gen.go`.

 `gen.go` assumes that value is a struct and that's why you don't need to set zero-value argument (-zv).
 But if you need other types as a value than struct, you must manually set zero-value.
 Default type for key and value is `interface{}`.
 Also you can change default name of the map struct (ExpireMap) using -mp argument.

+If you don't need notifications, you may remove this feature adding `-n=false` to arguments.
+A map with no notifications is a little bit faster (around 20ns faster for `SetTTL()`).

 Example:
 ```
-// Generate map with Animal{} as key and Planet{} as value
+// Generate a map with Animal{} as key and Planet{} as value
 go run gen.go -k Animal -v Planet

-// Generate map with Animal{} as key, *Planet{} as value and CustomMap as a map name
+// Generate a map with Animal{} as key, *Planet{} as value and CustomMap as a map name
 go run gen.go -k Animal -v *Planet -mp CustomMap

-// Generate map with int as key and *Planet{} as value
+// Generate a map with int as key and *Planet{} as value
 go run gen.go -k int -v *Planet

-// Generate map with int as key and string as value
+// Generate a map with int as key and string as value
 go run gen.go -k int -v string -zv "\"\""

-// Generate map with interface as key and []int as value
+// Generate a map with interface as key and []int as value
 go run gen.go -v "[]int" -zv "nil"

+// Generate a map with int as a key, interface as a value and with no notifications feature
+go run gen.go -k int -n=false

 ```
 ## Benchmarks